-Our research shows that people with autism are much more likely than the general public to visit libraries, and to visit them twice as often.
+Our research shows that people with autism are much more likely to visit the library, and twice as often as other people.

-But more than 90% of the people with autism and carers, who we asked, said they would visit the library more often if some changes were made.
+A remarkable 90% of respondents said they would be more likely to visit their local library if some changes were made.

-There’s no obligation for libraries to participate but we hope that most will choose to do so.
+There’s no obligation for libraries to participate, but we hope that most will choose to.